Yoruba people: Music

 Today, the word Gbedu has also come to be used to describe forms of Nigerian Afrobeat and Hip Hop music.
 The fourth major family of Yoruba drums is the Bàtá family, which are well-decorated double-faced drums, with various tones.
 They were historically played in sacred rituals.
 They are believed to have been introduced by Shango, an Orisha, during his earthly incarnation as a warrior king.

 Traditional Yoruba drummers are known as Àyán.
-The Yoruba believe that Àyángalú was the first drummer.
-He is also believed to be the spirit or muse that inspires drummers during renditions.
+The Yoruba believe that Àyángalú was the first drummer, one who became the patron Orisha of drumming following his demise.
+As a result, he is believed to be the spirit or muse that inspires contemporary drummers during renditions.
 This is why some Yoruba family names contain the prefix 'Ayan-' such as Ayangbade, Ayantunde, Ayanwande.
 Ensembles using the dundun play a type of music that is also called dundun.
 The Ashiko (Cone shaped drums), Igbin, Gudugudu (Kettledrums in the Dùndún family), Agidigbo and Bèmbé are other drums of importance.
 The leader of a dundun ensemble is the oniyalu meaning; ' Owner of the mother drum ', who uses the drum to "talk" by imitating the tonality of Yoruba.
 Much of this music is spiritual in nature, and is often devoted to the Orisas.

 Within each drum family there are different sizes and roles; the lead drum in each family is called Ìyá or Ìyá Ìlù, which means "Mother drum", while the supporting drums are termed Omele.
 Yoruba drumming exemplifies West-African cross-rhythms and is considered to be one of the most advanced drumming traditions in the world.
 Generally, improvisation is restricted to master drummers.
 Some other instruments found in Yoruba music include, but are not limited to; The Gòjé (violin), Shèkèrè (gourd rattle), Agidigbo (thumb piano that takes the shape of a plucked Lamellophone), Saworo (metal rattles for the arm and ankles, also used on the rim of the bata drum), Fèrè (whistles), Aro (Cymbal)s, Agogô (bell), different types of flutes include the Ekutu, Okinkin and Igba.

-Oriki (or praise singing), a genre of sung poetry that contains a series of proverbial phrases, praising or characterizing the respective person is of Egba and Ekiti origin, is often considered the oldest Yoruba musical tradition.
+Oriki (or praise singing), a genre of sung poetry that contains a series of proverbial phrases, praising or characterizing the respective person and which is of Egba and Ekiti origin, is often considered the oldest Yoruba musical tradition.
 Yoruba music is typically Polyrhythmic, which can be described as interlocking sets of rhythms that fit together somewhat like the pieces in a jigsaw puzzle.
 There is a basic timeline and each instrument plays a pattern in relation to that timeline.
 The resulting ensemble provides the typical sound of West African Yoruba drumming.
 Yoruba music is a component of the modern Nigerian popular music scene.
 Although traditional Yoruba music was not influenced by foreign music, the same cannot be said of modern-day Yoruba music, which has evolved and adapted itself through contact with foreign instruments, talent, and creativity.